arduino/docs-content/content/hardware/02.hero/boards/uno-r4-wifi/tutorials/led-matrix/led-matrix.md

 ---
-title: "Using the Arduino UNO R4 WiFi LED matrix"
+title: "Using the Arduino UNO R4 WiFi LED Matrix"
 description: "Get off the ground with the Arduino UNO R4 WiFi's built in LED matrix.
 Learn the different techniques for controlling it, create animations, graphics or even games."
 tags:
   - Guide